-- 33. (1) The presence of at least one third of members is necessary to constitute a meeting of the House. - (2) Subject to Rule 36, the presence of a majority of members is necessary before a vote may be taken on a Bill or an amendment to a Bill.
+- 33. (1) The presence of at least one third of members is necessary to constitute a meeting of the House. - (2) Subject to rule 36, the presence of a majority of members is necessary before a vote may be taken on a Bill or an amendment to a Bill.

-[See section 21(1) of the Constitution of the Western Cape]
+[See section 21(1) of the provincial Constitution.]